 This is DNS & BIND training, Men & Mice products are not included in the course.
 If Men & Mice Suite training is required, options are available.

-Cost / Duration / Course Book and Lab Guide
+Cost / Duration / Course Book and Lab Guide (only for Public training classes)

 - $1890 (USD) (The public course includes vouchers for a free certification exam attempts, and lunch each day.
 The vouchers are valid for one year.)